-- 3.166 Despite the good levels of usage, there are very significant issues with the condition and location of the Catmose pool.
+- 3.154 Despite the good levels of usage, there are very significant issues with the condition and location of the Catmose pool.
 There are frequent complaints to the operator that it is too cold for children to learn to swim in the winter, and that the pool environment is too hot at other times of the year for comfort due to the nature of the structure.
-Access is also a significant issue for persons with mobility impairments, as it is located a significant distance from the car park.
-At present there are no clear ways forward on this site.
-Alternative options for the future should therefore be considered. - 3.167 The community swimming pools in the adjacent local authority areas, including the International Pool at Corby and Stamford Leisure Pool mean that most Rutland residents can reach a pool within 20 minutes' drive time which offer pay and play, learn to swim and club training sessions on a regular basis.
+Access is also a significant issue for persons with mobility impairments, as it is located a significant distance from the car park. - 3.155 The community swimming pools in the adjacent local authority areas, including the International Pool at Corby and Stamford Leisure Pool mean that most Rutland residents can reach a pool within 20 minutes' drive time which offer pay and play, learn to swim and club training sessions on a regular basis.